'Certain Women' (2016) by Kelly Reichardt

 Thoughts:

 There are many people who dislike "Certain Women" and have written it off as disconnected bullshit and/or a movie about nothing.
 I understand this opinion, but I disagree with it.
-Mainstream movies like "Love Actually," "Pulp Fiction," and "Cloud Atlas" (along with that racist shitstorm, "Crash") have conditioned us to expect that any disparate cinematic stories will coalesce in some unexpected, mind-blowing way.
+Mainstream movies have conditioned us to expect that any disparate cinematic stories will coalesce in some unexpected, mind-blowing way.
 I will save you the trouble and let you know that "Certain Women" doesn't do that; it's not that kind of film.
 The characters and their stories are linked, but only tangentially.
 If this were a more traditional film, there would probably be a climactic confrontation between Laura and Gina and we would find out at the end that Laura is actually Beth's mom.
 But none of that happens, so please set those expectations aside.

 If I had a dime for every time I voiced the same opinion, I would have a Scrooge McDuck-sized pile of dimes.

 Although she's obviously annoyed with him, Laura doesn't tell Fuller to fuck off when he hops into her car (uninvited) and asks for a ride.
-Nor does she make him leave when he says this crazy shit:
+Nor does she make him leave when he says crazy shit like, "No one understands one fucking thing.
+The only thing left to do is get a machine gun and kill everyone."

 After 30 minutes of Laura's story, we move on to Gina's.
 Of the three stories, I felt this one the hardest, even though it lacked the detail of the other two.
 At the start, we find out that Laura's husband is Ryan, the man who Laura was having sex with in the previous story.
 They have a daughter named Guthrie (Sara Rodier), a stereotypical surly teenager who is probably rebelling against her parents because they gave her a massively stupid name.